socotecio/django-socio-grpc/docs/inner-workings/sync-vs-async.rst

 Sync support
 ------------

-If you want to use the sync mode, you should know that we will no longer support this mode from version 1.0.0 of Django Socio gRPC.
+If you want to use the sync mode, you should know that we are thinking about droping sync support from version 1.0.0 of Django Socio gRPC.